Cell Ranger ATAC2.1 (latest), printed on 04/01/2023

 $ head -5 analysis/lsa/15_components/dispersion.csv Feature,Normalized.Dispersion chr1:9695143-9697582,0.02029960904777695 chr1:9698212-9701041,0.10379770925583033 chr1:9825253-9827762,-1.0 chr1:9829746-9830116,25.528012093307737

-After running PCA, t-distributed Stochastic Neighbor Embedding (t-SNE) is run to visualize cells in a 2-D space.
+After running dimensionality reduction, t-distributed Stochastic Neighbor Embedding (t-SNE) and Uniform Manifold Approximation and Projection (UMAP) are run to visualize cells in a 2-D space.

 For each clustering, cellranger-atac produces cluster assignments for each cell.

-Prior to differential analysis, cellranger-atac produces a transcription factor-barcode matrix of counts as described in Matrices. cellranger-atac also produces a table indicating which transcription factor motifs are differentially active in each cluster relative to all other clusters.
-For each transcription factor motif we compute three values per cluster:
+Prior to differential analysis, cellranger-atac produces a peak-barcode matrix and a transcription factor-barcode matrix of counts as described in Matrices. cellranger-atac then produces a table indicating which peaks and transcription factor motifs are differentially accessible in each cluster relative to all other clusters, as per the algorithms described here.
+For each feature, whether it is peak or transcription factor motif, we compute three values per cluster:

 This is located in a different directory than the clustering results, but follows the same structure, with each clustering separated into its own directory.